torchbox/wagtail-appengine-demo/README.md

     --tier=db-f1-micro
 ```

 Adjust region, zone storage and machine size (tier) options as necessary.
-While PostgreSQL is a more common option for Django and Wagtail developers, it is currently on available in beta on Google Cloud SQL.
+While PostgreSQL is a more common option for Django and Wagtail developers, it is currently only available in beta on Google Cloud SQL.

 Create a new user and database, substituting a secure password for
 `[DB_PASSWORD]`: